 Pretty much anywhere outside of downtown Honolulu and Waikiki will be relatively quiet.
 Ko Olina, Kailua, and Kahala are the quietest areas.

 Can I rent a vacation home with a private beach on Oahu?

-Hawaiian law is that all beaches must have public access, so there are not really any “private beaches” on Oahu.
+Hawaiian law states that all beaches must have public access, so there are no “private beaches” on Oahu.
 However, some beachfront properties are far from the public beach access points, so you may have a large stretch of beach all to yourself!